Lowell Thomas and the Fire Tower

 Thomas E. Dewy died on March 16, 1971 at age 68.
 He is buried in one of the two cemeteries near the heart of Pawling.

 Norman Vincent Peale died on December 24, 1993 at the age of 95 and is buried with his wife, Ruth Stafford Peale, at Quaker Hill Cemetery in Pawling.
-Their grave is set apart fron the other graves in the cemetery.
-They are in the circular Rememberance Garden that's close to the Christ Church on Quaker Hill.
+Their grave is set apart from the other graves in the cemetery.
+They are in the circular Remembrance Garden that's close to the Christ Church on Quaker Hill.

 Norman Vincent Peale grave